Discoloration in Wood Underneath Old Hardware

 The main reason the wood is discolored is that wood reacts differently under hardware to oxygen than the wood directly exposed to it.
 Over long periods of time, there is a slow chemical reaction, known as oxidation, this reaction changes the natural appearance of the wood.

-When this happens the wood is lighter where the hardware was and darker where it was not.
-This is the reason why people get confused.
-Wood darkens naturally from oxygen, but the average person doesn’t know this, and hey I had no clue either.
-What the average person does know is that wood can fade from the sun, but typically the sun causes the wood to become lighter, making a lighter wood tone eliminate sun damage as the cause.
+When this happens, the wood is lighter where the hardware was and darker where it was not.
+This is why people get confused.
+Wood darkens naturally from oxygen, but the average person doesn’t know this, and hey, I had no clue either.
+What the average person does know is that wood can fade from the sun, but typically, the sun causes the wood to become lighter, making a lighter wood tone eliminate sun damage as the cause.

 Sun Damages